Text graphic reading 'critical theories of place studies' with colorful geometric design at the bottom.

 This website is home to a public history and digital humanities project that employs the method of counter-storytelling called critical theories of place studies.

 As a collection of reparatory histories, it connects personal spaces of activism to heritage conservation focused on human liberation.
-It draws on the intersections of virtue ethics, decolonial studies, and women’s, gender, Africana, and indigenous studies.
+It draws on the intersections of virtue ethics, decolonial studies, and women’s, gender, Africana, race and ethic relations, and indigenous studies.

 Our current work includes the digital humanities project: